GastonGonzalez/vagrant-proxmox/README.md

 2. Start the VM and log in.

-3. Update CentOS 7 to ensure weh have the latest patches for OS and binaries.
+3. Update CentOS 7 to ensure we have the latest patches for the OS and binaries.

         # yum update -y

-4. Install basic networking utilities, rsync and sudo.You can add other packages based on your base CentOS 7 needs.
+4. Install basic networking utilities, rsync and sudo.
+You can add other packages based on your base CentOS 7 needs.

         # yum install -y net-tools rsync sudo